-The Bill will bring in new requirements for planners and decision-makers in councils in relation to nature and biodiversity:
+The Act brings in new requirements for planners and decision-makers in councils in relation to nature and biodiversity:

 - Local Nature Recovery Strategies